kitconcept/kitconcept-keywordmanager/README.md

 ### This add-on

-Building on that foundation, this package was created by the kitconcept GmbH to bring keyword management Volto.
+Building on that foundation, this package was created by the kitconcept GmbH to bring keyword management to Volto.

 ### Long-term goal: bringing keyword management into Plone core

-There is an ongoing effort to bring keyword-management functionality into Plone core itself, tracked as PLIP: Keyword Manager.
-This add-on is intended as a step toward that goal — a working, up-to-date implementation that can inform (and hopefully eventually be folded into) that core integration.
+There is an ongoing effort to bring keyword-management functionality into Plone core itself, tracked as [PLIP: Keyword Manager](https://github.com/plone/volto/issues/5300).
+This add-on is intended as a step toward that goal, a working, up-to-date implementation that can inform (and hopefully eventually be folded into) that core integration.
 Getting there will require several steps: stabilizing the add-on for Plone 6, gathering community feedback, aligning with the Volto/core UI patterns, and going through the PLIP review process.
 Contributions and feedback toward that end are welcome.

 Thanks to Maik Jablonski and everyone who has contributed to Products.PloneKeywordManager over the years for the original work this builds on.